vanus-labs/vanus-connect/connectors/sink-http/README.md

 ### Test

-Open a terminal and use following command to send a CloudEvent to the Sink.
+Open a terminal and use the following command to send a CloudEvent to the Sink.

 ```shell
 curl --location --request POST 'localhost:31080' \